 - 1. Blinds and other window coverings are cleaned at least annually. - 2.
 Ceilings are cleaned annually. - 3.
-All furniture is cleaned at least annually.
-All loose screws and fastenings are tightened.
-Worn or missing glides are replaced. - 4.
+All furniture is to be cleaned at least annually.
+All loose screws and fastenings should be tightened and worn, or missing glides should be replaced. - 4.
 Light fixture bulbs or tubes are cleaned at least annually and changed as needed. - 5.
 Window screens are removed and cleaned at least semi-annually.
 They are also kept in good repair.